-The machine is equipped with a gate valve with a 1⁄2" female NPT connection located at the lower left-hand corner (facing the back) of the machine.
-A 140°F water line should be plumbed to this point.
+The machine is equipped with a ball valve with a $\frac{1}{2}$ " female NPT connection located at the lower left-hand corner (facing the back) of the machine.
+A required 120°F water line should be plumbed to this point.
 The water line used must be of sufficient length and flexibility to permit the machine to be moved for cleaning.

-A 1" male NPT fitting is provided for the drain connection on the discharge port of the diverter valve (lower, right-hand corner of machine).
-This fitting may be removed and user provided hardware might be used if necessary to facilitate compliance with local plumbing codes.
+Machine is equipped with a $\frac{1}{2}$ " drain hose.
 Code requires that the drain discharge provide an air gap no less than 1" or two pipe diameters; whichever is greater, above the flood level rim of an approved floor drain.